JoelD7/leetcode/two-pointers/3-sum/README.md

 another triplet that includes it.
 In that case we update `l` and not `r` because either, we already have evaluated `r` and know that it doesn't comply with the zero sum, or, `r` is the last element of the array.
 In either case there is no need to update `r`.

+We use a map `addedTriplets` to keep check of the triplets already added.
+Because `nums` is sorted, we know it is safe to use the triplet components in the order the appear as there won't be another triplet with the same components in another order.